 "I started out working in various office and factory jobs whilst caring for my parents, and during my journey I was inspired by a really supportive social worker to go back to college to get my English GCSE.
 I stayed on to do my A Levels, which eventually led me to studying for a degree and a masters in Mental Health Nursing.

 "All this began when I was 40 with me fully qualifying at 48.
 Education has changed my life and given me aspirations.
 Never did I dream I would one day become Mayor of Rotherham, so I am looking forward to spending my time as Rotherham's first citizen going out and meeting people from all over the town to see how they go the extra mile to support our communities.

-Jenny will be supported by fellow Councillor, Jeanette Mallinder, who represents the Dinnington ward and has been instrumental in helping set up support groups for Rotherham's carers over the past 20 years, including a stroke club, carers group and Carer's Corner.
+Jenny will be supported by Jeanette Mallinder, who has been instrumental in helping set up support groups for Rotherham's carers over the past 20 years, including a stroke club, carers group and Carer's Corner.

 Self-proclaimed ‘community girls', Jenny and Jeanette aim to be out and about around the borough as much as possible: "As Mayor and Mayoress, we're representing Rotherham.
 The Town Hall belongs to the people, so we really want to get involved and support as many people as we can, for example, we're really keen to demonstrate how people can help others through volunteering, so we're planning on a day or two of volunteering at the Rotherham Hospice charity shop.